rust-unofficial/patterns/functional/lenses.md

 ```

 In C++, the equivalent would be to generate a very complex code template, with
-a lot of compile time logic -- if it's even possible.
+a lot of compile time logic – if it's even possible.
 But in Rust, that macro simply creates the ability to pass it to a
 `Deserializer`.

 What is a Deserializer?

 It is the logic that contains the instructions to parse a data format, such as
 JSON or CSV.
-It is "observed" by the lense, and "refracts" the generic calls into calls that
+It is "observed" by the lens, and "refracts" the generic calls into calls that
 are specific to the data format.

 A simple example follows of a `Deserializer` that knows how to parse a single
 32-bit binary number written out with ASCII 0s and 1s.
-For a better example, see the Serde documentation.
+For a better example, see the [*Serde* documentation](https://docs.rs/serde/latest/serde/).

 ```rust,ignore
 struct BinaryDes<'de> {